gu-fan/riv.vim/README.rst

     - Also no local file link will be converted.

 :NOTE: When converting, It will first try ``rst2xxxx2.py`` , then try ``rst2xxxx.py``

-       You should install the package of python 2 version .
+       You'd better install the package of python 2 version.

+       And make sure it's in your ``$PATH``

-       Otherwise errors will occour.
+       Otherwise errors may occour.

 .. _docutils: http://docutils.sourceforge.net/
 .. _pygments: http://pygments.org/